twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 6 Notes.md

 > Government debt (accumulation of past deficits) is a stock variable while Budget deficiet is a flow variable

 # The market for loanable funds
-**Market for loanable funds**: the interaction of borrowers and lenders that determines the market interest rate and the quantity of loanable funds exchanged.
+**Market for loanable funds ($LF$)**: the interaction of borrowers and lenders that determines the market interest rate and the quantity of loanable funds exchanged.

 ## **Key Definitions**
 **Real Interest Rate**: The nominal interest rate adjusted for inflation (real = nominal – inflation)